-The EGC Self-Certification process through CHFA is required for projects certifying through ZERH, PHIUS, or PHI.
-Projects must meet all mandatory requirements of EGC as described in the 2015 EGC Workbook.
+The EGC Self-Certification process through CHFA applies to projects awarded in 2020 that are is required for projects certifying through ZERH, PHIUS, or PHI-7 Projects must meet all mandatory requirements of EGC as described in the 2015 EGC Workbook.
 Additionally, new construction projects are required to earn at least 35 optional points and rehab projects are required to earn at least 30 optional points, as minimum point thresholds and also described in the 2015 EGC Workbook.
+Projects awarded prior to 2020, who selected EGC may continue with the EGC Self-Certification through Final application.